Elements

 Hierarchical Elements

 The plugin supports elements being children of other elements.
-This relationship can be used later in the boundaries/no-private rule to restrict access to elements to only their parent elements.
+This relationship can be used later in the rules to restrict access to elements based on their relationship (e.g., only allow importing from child elements).

 When analyzing a path, it continues searching for parent elements after finding the first match.